 - Visits to our local primary schools and inviting the primary schools into our services for family information nights.

-- Visits to the local library, musems & parks.
+- Visits to the local library, market/ shops, museums & parks.

 - Visits to our local nursing homes.